actswartz/ansible/LABS/09 Loop Control.md

 ```

 **Information:**
-When this playbook runs, you will see two tasks back-to-back.
-The first one (default loop) shows long dictionary outputs, while the second one (with `loop_control`) displays only the chosen label.
-Comparing these outputs side by side highlights how `loop_control` improves readability.
-In larger playbooks with many interfaces or ACL entries, this makes troubleshooting and monitoring progress much easier.
+When this playbook runs, the first task shows long dictionary outputs, while the second (with `loop_control`) displays only the chosen label.
+Comparing both makes it clear how `loop_control` improves readability.

 ---